 - Sign in to YouTube Studio.

-- Find your video in the list and check the “Restrictions” column.
+- In the Uploads tab, find your video in the list and check the “Restrictions” column.
+If a restriction is listed, you can hover over it to learn more and request review.

 Types of restrictions